algchv/ToDoList/README.md

 * [Contact](#contact)

 ## General info
-Add more general information about project.
-What the purpose of the project is?
-Motivation?
+The goal was to practice EJS, node.js, learn more about basic templating, partials etc.

 ## Screenshots
 ![Example screenshot](./img/screenshot.png)

 ## Technologies
-* Tech 1 - version 1.0
-* Tech 2 - version 2.0
-* Tech 3 - version 3.0
+* EJS
+* node.js

 ## Setup
 Describe how to install / setup your local environement / add link to demo version.